 Cost-sensitive learning for object segmentation

 To evaluate the fitness of each chromosome, a cost-sensitive segmentation model is designed to estimate the segmentation accuracy.
 First, the segmentation model is introduced for cost-sensitive learning.
 Then, the importance of each point is assigned individually in model training according to the obtained inequivalent function.
 Finally, the accuracy of the trained model is evaluated.

+Fig. 4.
+The architecture of the PointNet

 PointNet model